 Everyone has an idea of what the concept of copyright covers, but very few can list all aspects of it.
 Copyright is the right to sell, reproduce, publish, distribute, or print a given work.
 Copyrights are a part of intellectual property that are intended to secure your rights as the creator of your work.

-So, do freelancers have copyrights?
+Do freelancers have copyrights?
 Well, copyrights are a part of intellectual property protection rights.
 These protections are in place to safeguard your ownership of original creations like music, designs, or written content in either a virtual or physical form.
 In summary, any content that you create is actually protected by intellectual property rights.
 Copyright laws are essential to understanding how you can control the content you produce as well as secure your rights to them.

 What should a freelancer do to protect their copyrights?

-So, as a freelance creator, how do you protect your work with copyrights?
+As a freelance creator, how do you protect your work with copyrights?
 Well, there are some actions you can take to ensure that your work will be protected.
 These will cover a variety of actions that will be effective for people in different lines of work.
 So, no matter if you are a writer or you do freelance graphic design, you’ll find something that fits your field of expertise.

 License your work